GiannaW/Gportfolio/Papers.md

 [Library Database](https://docs.google.com/document/d/1Dnw-nfYS1lUYXCszpfcuI2lRqHgQTfdstrS7fUt268A/edit?usp=sharing)
 --------
-Here you can find a paper I worked  to create a Library database.
-You will see my introduction to MySQL where many schemas and SQL Queries are used.
+Here you can find a paper where I documented a Library database.
+From this you will see my introduction to MySQL.

+Markup : * MySQL